bike - tubes

 Take off the rear panniers, then the trailer, let down the tyre to get it past the brake pads, take off the wheel, repair, then reassemble.

-There’s 2 preventative measures to avoid this situation.
+There are two preventative measures to avoid this situation.

 Slime, or its liquid latex equivalents, works for a while.
-But once you get a bigger hole it seems impossible to patch satisfactorily.
-The Slime seems incompatible with the patch glue and after a short while any patch leaks.
+But once you get a bigger hole, it seems impossible to patch satisfactorily.
+The Slime seems incompatible with the patch glue, and after a short while, any patch leaks.

 Most replacement tubes for 26” wheels in Australia come with a Schraeder, or car tyre, valve.
 You can generally pick up a no-name brand thornproof in any country town or Kmart.